 While new car insurance grace periods may differ by state or insurer, you may have between 7-14 days or more to notify the insurer of the change.

 The insurer acts on the assumption that you didn’t trade in a Yugo for a Lamborghini, so they’re comfortable giving you some time to notify them about it.

 Of course, it’s better to notify them sooner rather than later to avoid any potential issues.

 If your new car is an additional vehicle to the one (or more) already listed on your insurance policy, you are typically automatically covered for slightly less time than you would be if it were a replacement vehicle (if at all).

-Of course, your insurance company will want to know about the additional vehicle(s), because it means they’ll have more exposure to potentially paying insurance claims and will likely increase your insurance premium.
+Of course, your insurance company will want to know about the additional vehicle(s) because it means they’ll have more exposure to potentially paying insurance claims and will most likely increase your insurance premium.

 Know How You’re Automatically Covered

 The second issue pertains to the difference between liability and physical damage coverage.